 The platform combines a proven storytelling framework, integrated marketing technology, and actionable analytics enabling marketers to tell breakthrough brand stories which capture attention, create empathy, and compel action.

-Digital stories don't replace a website, but they do provide a powerful experience for conveying specific messages from brands to consumers.
+Digital stories don't replace a website, but they do provide powerful experiences for conveying specific messages from brands to consumers.

 Instead of spending time and money recreating your brand story for each marketing channel, tell your digital story once using STORYSOFT, and then use those channels to drive traffic to your story.

-Unlike social media stories, where the available audience is confined to only the site's members, STORYSOFT stories are hosted on a URL and can be shared through any marketing channel.
+STORYSOFT stories are hosted on a URL, so they can be shared through any marketing channel.